 - We employ a debt collection agency and a private investigator to trace people who default on loans.

 If you are facing financial problems

-- We try to be as friendly and approachable as possible but we are not mind readers
+- We try to be as friendly and approachable as possible but we are not mind readers.
+Communication is the key!

-- If you have problems talk to us, we will do all we can to help e.g. reduce payments or suspend payments and interest for a few months
+- If you have problems with loan payments talk to us, ring the office and speak to us, we will do all we can to help e.g. reduce payments or suspend payments or interest for a few months.

 - External agencies do exist where you can get independent help and advice such as moneyadviceservice.org.uk.